 This was crucial for me when I learned this next bit.

-The negative comments and behavior are more of a reflection of them.
+The negative comments and behavior of others are more of a reflection of where they are in their relationship with themselves.
 These comments really show you what kind of person they are and what issues they may be dealing with.
-Their comments are a direct reflection of where THEY are, it has nothing to do with YOU.
+Their purposefully hurtful comments are a direct reflection of where THEY are, it has nothing to do with YOU.

 Let that soak in and take root.

 So in preparation for this wonderful time of year, be the change you need to live peacefully.
 Don’t spend your time stressed out worrying about what might be said, how they acted last time, wishing they would change.
 Instead, focus on accepting them for who they are and arming yourself with your personal truths.